 - Affordable price

-- You may struggle to cut through redfish with this knife
+- May struggle to cut through redfish with this knife

 This robust, sturdy knife by Rapala is capable of filleting large quantities of fish without struggling.
 The blade cuts through thick skin smoothly and will save you lots of time on tougher fish, which can be hard work if you’re cutting manually.